aforward9600/pokemonpalette/README.md

 - fixed-damage moves now ignore effectiveness text & sfx
 - EXP ALL handles exp correctly when all your battle participants are knocked out
 - exp all has a fix for applying roster flags in reverse order
+- glitched sprites can no longer cause a buffer overflow that corrupts hall of fame data

 #Bugfixes: